h-brenne/rotare_thrust_vectoring/README.md

 Momentum Theory in MATLAB.

 This software can be used for the analysis and the design of all kinds of
-rotors: helicopters main/tail rotors, aircraft propellers, wind/tidal turbines, etc.
+rotors: helicopters main/tail rotors, aircraft propellers, etc.
+Future versions will also be able to model wind/tidal turbines as well as rotors in autorotation.

 Rotare was developed primarily for teaching purposes at the [University of Liege][uliege-am] (Belgium) by Thomas Lambert during his Ph.D.
 The code was